arbaaz29/pipeline/readme.md

 ## SonarQube:

-SonarQube is an open-source platform for **continuous code quality and security analysis**.
-It helps developers identify bugs, vulnerabilities, and code smells in applications by performing **static code analysis** on various programming languages.
-SonarQube integrates seamlessly into CI/CD pipelines to ensure high-quality and maintainable code.

-### Key Features of SonarQube:

-- **Code Quality Analysis** – Detects code smells, duplicated code, and maintainability issues.
-- **Security Scanning** – Identifies vulnerabilities and security hotspots.
-- **Technical Debt Measurement** – Provides insights into the effort needed to fix code issues.
-- **Multi-language Support** – Analyzes over 25 programming languages, including Java, Python, and JavaScript.
-- **Integration with DevOps Tools** – Works with Jenkins, GitHub, GitLab, Bitbucket, and more.

-SonarQube helps teams enforce coding standards, improve security, and maintain clean, reliable code throughout the software development lifecycle.

 1. This is a docker-compose file to create a sonar qube instance with persistent storage so that you don’t need to create a new api key and user for every time you restart sonarqube

     ```yaml